oliexdev/openScale/README.md

 # License :page_facing_up:

-openScale is licensed under the GPL v3, see LICENSE file for full notice.
+openScale is licensed GPLv3+, see the LICENSE file for the full notice.

     Copyright (C) 2014  olie.xdev <olie.xdev@googlemail.com>